Figma to Webflow plugin and app

 What happens if I uninstall the plugin?

-Uninstalling the plugin removes its functionality.
+Uninstalling removes plugin functionality.
 You can reinstall it at any time.

 Are custom fonts supported?

-Yes, but you must upload the fonts to Webflow first for proper syncing.
+Yes, but you must upload them to Webflow before syncing.

 Does the plugin support responsive, state, or style variants?

-No, variants are not currently supported.
-Separate Figma frames will create separate components/elements in Webflow.
+No. Variants are not currently supported.
+Separate Figma frames will create separate components or elements in Webflow.